mchlvl/starlette-zipkin/README.md

         # ! if headers not explicitly provided,\
         # root span from middleware injects headers
-        # and becomes the x-b3-spanid unde which new span is traced
+        # and becomes the x-b3-spanid under which new span is traced
         headers = child_span.context.make_headers()
         return JSONResponse({"hello": "world"}, headers=headers)